 - No fake accounts: Twitter prohibits the use of fake accounts use for spam, abuse, or disruptive behavior.
-They seek out these accounts be looking for copied bios, stock or stolen photos, or intentionally misleading profile information.
+They seek out these accounts be looking for copied bios, stock or stolen photos and/or any personal information from the Internet, or intentionally misleading profile information.

 - Be careful about automation rules: Twitter has quite a few automation rules which I recommend checking out for yourself, but a few important things to know: Don’t automat trending topics on Twitter or attempt to influence or manipulate trending topics with automation.
 Don’t post multiple duplicate posts across one or multiple accounts you operate.